hove-io/navitia/documentation/navitia.io/source/integration.rst

     * https://api.navitia.io/v1/coverage/fr-idf/networks/network:RER/lines/line:TRN:DUA810801043/traffic_reports

 The response is made of an array of `traffic_reports`_, and another one of `disruptions`_.
-There ares inner links between this 2 arrays: see the `inner_reference`_ section to use them.
+There ares inner links between this 2 arrays: see the `inner-reference`_ section to use them.

 Objects
 #######